 College disability services professionals often discuss the difficulties parents have in relinquishing their role as their child’s lead advocate when the student enters college.
 Often, parents learn “this is the law” without a full explanation of the differences between college and high school policies.
 This session explores the major differences between IDEA and ADA, and describes common policies, including FERPA, to enhance parent understanding of the collegiate legal landscape.

 Parents often are uninformed about their rights during final years of high school, especially as it pertains to transition planning, evaluations, and support.
 This sometimes leaves families unsure of the best post-secondary track, or in other cases, without necessary documentation to ensure post-secondary success.
 This session focuses on best practices associated with closing out relationships with secondary schools, whether that be through annual IEP meetings or transitional conferences.

-Complete the fields below to register, and you will receive event reminders and log in details via email.
+Complete the fields below to register, and you will receive links to each recording via email.